 As I mentioned earlier on this blog, I’ve been tracking my performance in all kinds of ecological and economical ways.
 Here are the first results.

-I tally my various categories on a detailed spreadsheet that came to more than 100 rows during June, so I won’t reproduce it here.
+I tally my various categories on a detailed spreadsheet that takes up more than 100 rows, so I won’t reproduce it here.
 But here’s the rundown:

 The final tally:

-I counted in the “other” category things I saved money on and would have bought anyway, e.g., the 50% discount on shopping at thrift stores, the fire pit we plucked out of our neighbor’s trash but were planning to get anyway, the hammock I got on super-sale that I was planning to buy.
-I gave us credit for these items in the amount of the difference between the lowest price I’ve seen (what I would be willing to pay) and what we actually paid.
+Freebies and discounts made up a chunk of savings — almost $180.
+I count in this category things I saved money on and would have bought anyway.
+I give us credit for these items in the amount of the difference between the lowest price I’ve seen (what I would be willing to pay) and what we actually paid.

-Navy showers (turning the water off for the time it takes me to shave my legs) saved another 49.2 gallons.
+Navy showers (turning the water off, at least for the time it takes me to shave my legs) saved more.

 Utilities & Misc.